HarpyEagleMan/Wallpaperfy/README.md

 # Work in progress

-this is a work in progress, not every thing is working as intended. on linux the wallpaper manager is working on the i3 desktop, i have yet to test in any other desktop environment\
+It's a work in progress, not every thing is working as intended. on linux the the batch converter is working as intended i have yet to test it on any other os. if you want to test it and give me feed back feel free to do so
-windows i am fixing some bugs
-i could not test on mac because i dont have it.

 # Requirements
 Python 3 possible 3.8 is what i tested it.
 Opencv-python a python package screeninfo another python package
-Feh if on linux and it only works on i3 and maybe other wm i dont know i have not tested it yet
+Feh if on linux and it only works on i3 and maybe other Dynamic window managers. i dont know i have not tested it yet

 # install
-Copy the contents of wallpaperfy folder to where you want to install. add this place to the PATH variable or make a simlink so to wallpaperfy-batch-convert from whereveris your PATH. and to wallpaperfy-manager
+Copy the contents of wallpaperfy folder to where you want to install. add this place to the PATH variable or make a simlink to Batch-converter from wherever is your PATH.

 # Running
-run wallpaperfy-batch-converter for the batch converter on a terminal or wallpaperfy-manager for background process that will change wallpaper at a set time
+run Batch-converter for the batch converter on a terminal

 # command line arguments

-you can pass these as arguments for either wallpaperfy-batch-converter or wallpaperfy-manager -r "1920 1080" or whattever is your scree resolution. to set the resolution of the wallpapers. or just use -r auto\
+you can pass these as arguments for Batch-converter
+-r "1920 1080" or whattever is your scree resolution. to set the resolution of the wallpapers. or just use -r auto\
 -i "path to input folder" this is where the folder containing the images to be wallpaperfied is. it will also take all images in subfolder

-wallpaperfy-batch-converter can also accept this argument -o "path to output folder" this is the folder where the images being converted will be saved to
+-o "path to output folder" this is the folder where the images being converted will be saved to

-wallpaperfy-manager can also accept this argument
--t "time in seconds" time it takes to change the wallpaper for a new one

 # Donations
 if you are interested in this project, please consider making a donation to this crypto wallet.